mtheofield/JavaScript-Password-Generator/README.md

 # Password Generator Starter Code
-Using JavaScript to create a unique password after they choose what they would like it to include.
+Using JavaScript we created a unique password after the user chooses what to include.

 ## Purpose
 An employee has access to sensitive data and would lkike to randomly generate a password that meets certain criteria.
 This way they can create a strong password that provides greater security.